 There is no financial risk to those seeking to join as a member of the class.
 The action will run on a separately funded basis.

 On 11 August 2018 a team from Mitry Lawyers, together with Angela Vithoulkas, the leader of the Small Business Party, made the trip to Newcastle to meet with potential class members.
 At that meeting, Angela and Richard Mitry addressed the members and fielded questions.
 Many of the members signed up on that day.

-We are currently in the process of finalising the Statement of Claim to launch the proceedings.
+We are in the process of arranging funding to enable the matter to proceed.

 The class is still open to anyone who has suffered damages as a result of the construction of the Newcastle Light Rail and has not yet joined.

 Documents and updates will be uploaded here as they become available.